nicnacproject/.github/profile/README.md

 Welcome to Nic Nac Project on Github (freeshell.de)* Offering free shell services since 2002, this non-profit project is devoted to promoting internet freedom and empowering users globally.

+freeshell.de has operated as a non-profit service provider since September 19, 2002, marking over two decades of service.
+The platform consistently welcomes new users, offering a straightforward membership process facilitated through postcard-ware accounts.
+Its primary focus is on fostering anonymity, ensuring the free flow of information, and promoting freedom of speech.
+Furthermore, it remains committed to staying at the forefront of cryptographic advancements within the scope of its services.

 <!--

 **Here are some ideas to get you started:**